Charles Theodore Hagberg Wright

 Sir Charles Theodore Hagberg Wright, LL.D.
-(17 November 1862, Middleton Tyas, Yorkshire – 7 March 1940 in London) was the Secretary and Librarian of the London Library from 1893 until his death.
+(17 November 1862 – 7 March 1940) was the Secretary and Librarian of the London Library from 1893 until his death.
 He managed expansion of the library and compiled a comprehensive catalogue of its collection.
 The Times called him "the guiding genius" of the library, the driving force behind the four decades of its growth.
 The Library itself hails Wright as "the real architect of the London Library as it is today".

 Wright was a highly public person and frequently engaged in political debates.
 His scholarly interests ranged from the history of the colonization of Africa to translation of Leo Tolstoy.
 He had a reputation of a liberal russophile and was involved in Russian radical politics and wartime humanitarian aid to Russian soldiers and academics.

 Biography

 Family roots and early years

-Charles Theodore Hagberg Wright was born in Yorkshire into a family of mixed Anglo-Irish and Swedish descent.
-He was the third son of reverend Charles Henry Hamilton Wright.
+Charles Theodore Hagberg Wright was born on 17 November 1862 in Middleton Tyas, Yorkshire, into a family of mixed Anglo-Irish and Swedish descent.
+He was the third son of Rev. Charles Henry Hamilton Wright.
 His father was ordained deacon in 1859; later in life he officiated in Belfast, Dublin and Liverpool and managed the Protestant Reformation Society.
 His mother was the daughter of Nils Wilhelm Almroth, Governor of the Swedish Royal Mint in Stockholm.
 His brother Almroth Wright became a prominent bacteriologist and anti-feminist.

-Wright was privately educated in Russia, France and Germany, and attended the Royal Belfast Academical Institution and the Trinity College in Dublin.
+Wright was privately educated in Russia, France and Germany, and attended the Royal Belfast Academical Institution and Trinity College in Dublin.
 In January 1890 he was appointed to the National Library of Ireland and in the following three years catalogued its collection according to the Dewey system.
-In 1893 he was elected Secretary and Librarian of the London Library.
+In 1893 he was elected Secretary and Librarian (i.e. chief executive) of the London Library.